victor-shepardson/rave-supercollider/README.md

 ### Caveats

 - must use sample rate 48000 and block size 2048
-- not a well behaved UGen. all kinds of memory allocation on the audio thread.
+- expensive, not a well behaved UGen. all kinds of memory allocation on the audio thread.
-- prior not yet implemented
+- model loading is done synchronously and will glitch the audio

 ### Acknowledgements